+Annex C – Procedure for transferring and acting on information about patients seen by other doctors out-of-hours 9

 Introduction

 Policy statement

 This policy will illustrate the commitment of Sheerwater Health Centre to an advanced approach to managing the spectrum of all types of communications.
 The relevant administrative staff can support clinicians by processing all incoming correspondence and strive to manage a significant proportion of this to substantially reduce the administrative tasks of the clinical team.
 This will allow clinicians to redirect this time in support of the organisation’s patient population.